 Add your selected courses to your "Wish List" in the Student Center.
 When the courses are included in your Wish List/Shopping Cart, click on "Validate Selected," so that you can confirm if you will be able to add the courses at enrollment time or if you will need to have permission or to meet other requirements.

 The benefit of using the "Validate Selected" tool to check your classes is that you are able to make sure that you have all the requirements and permissions you need and that you will be able to register promptly once your enrollment time arrives.
-Some classes fill up rapidly, so doing this step ahead of time will help you avoid problems once your enrollment time comes.
+Some classes fill up rapidly, so doing this step ahead of time will help you avoid problems once the course enrollment time comes.

 When you are finished registering for classes, confirm that the courses are correct, and that you did not enter the wrong number or wrong information.